 However you want to celebrate, we want to help you make it meaningful and magical.

-One way we’re doing this is with Shabbat Havurot.
-Shabbat Havurot are cohorts of BJ members who will meet periodically throughout the year to build relationships and celebrate Shabbat together.
-All you need to start one is an idea, and a willingness to do a little community organizing.
+One way we’re here to support you is with Shabbat Havurot, which are cohorts of BJ members who will meet periodically throughout the year to build relationships and celebrate Shabbat together.
+All you need to start one is an idea and the willingness to do a little community organizing.

-Below is some additional information about these havurot.
-If you would like to create a Shabbat Havurah, or think you might be interested in doing so, please fill out the form below by August 19th, and keep reading for more details.
+If you would like to start a Shabbat Havurah, please fill out this form by July 31 and keep reading for more details.